alceballosa/robust-vessel-segmentation/README.md

-# Robust brain vessel segmentation in 3D CTA using Dynamic 4D-CTA data
+# Robust brain vessel segmentation in 3D CTA using Dynamic 4D-CTA data \& Scaling up fine-grained intracranial vessel annotations in computed tomography angiography

+!!
+NEWS: Our work has been accepted to MICCAI 2026 and MLHC 2026, see you in Strasbourg and Baltimore!

-This repository contains code for our paper on training robust vessel segmentation models using Dynamic 4D-CTA data.
-For now, we provide code for inference using models trained on TopCoW, VesselVerse,gi.
+This repository covers our two papers on training robust vessel segmentation models using Dynamic 4D-CTA data.
+We provide code for inference using models trained on TopCoW, VesselVerse, and DynaVessel.
 The models trained on DynaVessel are subject to the specified license in the CC-BY-NC-SA 4.0 file; models trained on other datasets are subject to the licenses of those datasets.
+Code for pre-processing data and training/running models on our SemanticVessel dataset will be released shortly.

 ## Dataset access

-To access the training and evaluation partitions of DynaVessel, please email a request (including affiliations and intended use for the data) to us through ceballosarroyo.a@northeastern.edu while CC'ing Dr. Geoffrey Young at gsyoung@bwh.harvard.edu.
+To access DynaVessel (around 100 scans with artery, vein labels) and SemanticVessel (around 360 scans with vein and 20 artery labels), please email a request to us through ceballosarroyo.a@northeastern.edu while CC'ing Dr. Geoffrey Young at gsyoung@bwh.harvard.edu.
 This is necessary as our IRB requires us to keep track of researchers who access the dataset.

+In your request, please include your name, affiliation, and a brief description of your research project.

 ## Citing us

-If you find our work useful, please cite our preprint:
+If you find our DynaVessel dataset and pre-trained models, please cite our preprint:

 Alberto Mario Ceballos-Arroyo, Shrikanth M. Yadav, Chu-Hsuan Lin, Jisoo Kim, Geoffrey S. Young, Lei Qin, Huaizu Jiang.
 2026.
 Robust automatic brain vessel segmentation in 3D CTA scans using dynamic 4D-CTA data. <https://arxiv.org/abs/2602.00391>

+If you use our SemanticVessel dataset, please also cite:

+Chu-Hsuan Lin, Alberto Mario Ceballos-Arroyo, Jisoo Kim, Shrikanth M. Yadav, Huaizu Jiang, Lei Qin, Geoffrey S. Young. <https://arxiv.org/abs/2606.21756>

 ## Setting up weights and other required files